bobbybol/prototypal-delegation-in-javascript/README.md

     );
 }
 ```
 Very cool!
 Now let's add a closure to that.
 A closure variable inside a factory function is **truly hidden** from the outside world.
-Unless you decide to give the animal a method to spoil the secret, of course..
+Unless you decide to give the animal a method to spoil the secret, of course:
 ```javascript
 function createAnimalAlso(genus, species) {
     var _secretPassword = 'roarrrr';